vbookshelf/Khuluma-Javascript-Voicebot-ChatGPT/README.md

 ## How to run the app
 - Download the project folder and place it on your desktop.
 - Add your OpenAI API key to the chatgpt-config.js file
 - Open the index.html file in the Chrome browser.
-If Chrome is your default browser then you can simmply doulble click the index.html file and it will open the app in your browser.
+If Chrome is your default browser then you can simply doulble click the index.html file and it will open the app in your browser.
 - Start chatting.

 Please note that when running locally you'll need to allow access to your mic each time you want to speak, however when the app is running on a web server (like Dreamhost) you only need to allow access to the mic once.
 After that you can talk naturally.